ibm-cloud-docs/bandwidth-metering/add-bw-provisioning-bare-metal.md

 {: #how-to-add-bw-to-bare-metal}
 {: ui}

-To add bandwidth when you provision a bare metal server in the UI, follow these steps:
+To add bandwidth when you provision a bare metal server in the console, follow these steps:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select **Catalog** from the menu bar on the header.